justwawre/Alex/CSAPP3/README.md

 ![i7](fig_1_17.png)

 Hyperthreading, sometimes called simultaneous multi-threading, is a technique that allows a single CPU to execute multiple flows of control.
-It involves having multiple copies of some of the CPU hardware, such as program counters and register files, while having only single copies of other parts of the hardware, such as the units that perform floating-point arithmetic.
-Whereas a conventional processor requires around 20,000 clock cycles to shift between different threads, a hyperthreaded processor decides which of its threads to execute on a cycleby-cycle basis.
+It involves having multiple copies of some of the CPU hardware, such as program counters and register files, while having only single copies of other parts of the hardware, such as the units that perform floating-point arithmetic (alex:浮点运算还是由coprocessor完成，所以此时cpu空转？).
+Whereas a conventional processor requires around 20,000 clock cycles to shift between different threads, a hyperthreaded processor decides which of its threads to execute on a cycle by-cycle basis.
 It enables the CPU to make better advantage of its processing resources.
 For example, if one thread must wait for some data to be loaded into a cache, the CPU can proceed with the execution of a different thread.
 As an example, the Intel Core i7 processor can have each core executing two threads, and so a four-core system can actually execute eight threads in parallel. （alex: 这two threads 应该没法将core的速度加快，只是能够通过切换thread 减少core的空闲时间。）

 # chp 7: linking
 Linking is the process of collecting and combining various pieces of code and data into a single file that can be loaded (copied) into memory and executed.